-For a Landlords guide please click on HHSRS - Guidance for landlords and property related professionals
+For a Landlords guide please click on HHSRS - Guidance for landlords and property-related professionals

-From 1 October 2015 the Deregulation Act 2015 provides tenants with tenancies starting on or after 1 October 2015 with further protection from eviction where they are living in houses where there are unsatisfactory housing conditions.
+Tenants now have further protection from eviction where they are living in houses where there are unsatisfactory housing conditions.
 For the additional protection the below steps need to have been followed:

 - Inform the landlord in writing that conditions in the property are unsatisfactory, please see letter 1 and 2 to landlord below

 - The landlord does not respond in 14 days or the response is unsatisfactory

 - The tenant complains to Nottingham City Councils Safer Housing Team

 - The Safer Housing team serve the relevant notice